Dungewar/compact-photodiode-guide/README.md

 This project was created to provide a compact photodiode capable of detecting monitor brightness with precision and speed.
 It is powered by a 9V battery to avoid the clutter of a power cable, though a standard barrel plug allows for optional wired power.
 To maintain its compact form, it uses an SMB connector.

 ### Timeline / History
-Full history can be read in the document [here](https://docs.google.com/document/d/1O3Zm9NQxsYEWKotZ27IH0cOTP2e1casB0-onith1tGs/edit?tab=t.0), but the abridged version is this:
+Full history along with detailed documentation can be read in the document [here](https://docs.google.com/document/d/1O3Zm9NQxsYEWKotZ27IH0cOTP2e1casB0-onith1tGs/edit?tab=t.0), but the abridged version is this:
-1. Started out with the idea to develop the entirety of the circuit, including the TIA (Transimpendance Amplifier), however that required many small parts and had many possible points of failure, so was abandoned in favor of an all-in-one solution in the form of the [OPT101P](https://www.ti.com/lit/ds/symlink/opt101.pdf)
+1. Started out with the idea to develop the entirety of a circuit that could give voltage from incoming light using a TIA (Transimpendance Amplifier), however that required many small parts and had many possible points of failure, so was abandoned in favor of an all-in-one solution in the form of the [OPT101P](https://www.ti.com/lit/ds/symlink/opt101.pdf) chip.
 2. Upon getting the circuit and assembling it, it was giving readings with much less gain than expected.
-This was the result of not giving it enough voltage, as I did not know that by default the Analog Discovery 3 I was using (osciloscope) provides ~600mV instead of 5V to its V+
+This was the result of not giving it enough voltage, as I did not know that by default the Analog Discovery 3 I was using (osciloscope) provides ~600mV instead of 5V to its V+ terminal.
-3. Afterwards, testing was done on an LED and then monitor to try to determinte the photodiode's (OPT101P's) impulse function to ensure we understood its behavior
+3. Afterwards, testing was done on an LED and then monitor to try to determinte the photodiode's (OPT101P's) impulse function to ensure we understood its behavior.
-4. Minaturization in the form of ordering a PCB and making the case as well as the battery holder
+4. Minaturization in the form of ordering a PCB and making the case as well as the battery holder took place.
-5. The photodiode was giving not enough gain while having a responsivity higher than needed, so instead of the default 1M resistor that comes built-in I swapped it for an external 2M resistor, and that had a good balance
+5. The photodiode was giving not enough gain while having a responsivity higher than needed, so instead of using the default 1M resistor that comes built-in I swapped it for an external 2M resistor, and that had a good balance
 6. Case was updated to make it easier to print as well as to include heat inserts for better assembly / disassembly

 ## Specifications <a name="specifications"></a>